bracesoftware/newasm/changelog/build26.md

 ## What's new or changed?

 + Added the `undef` compile-time instruction used to undefine symbols declared with `def`.
++ Divided the `fs` kernel/host services module into two submodules; `fs/host`, used for interacting with the host machine's files and `fs/vdsk`, used for interacting with the virtual disk.

 ## Fixed issues